 - Delicious flavors everyone loves

-- Easy to set up as a serve-yourself bar with the hot-from-the-oven Mexican Chicken Casserole and an assortment of toppings
+- It’s easy to set up as a serve-yourself bar.
+The hot-from-the-oven Mexican Chicken Casserole and an assortment of toppings for individual serving.

 - Great, satisfying comfort food for a relaxed get together that’s easy on the host too!